-- The rental value of your home, as determined by the Australian Taxation Office. - Your total gross household income.
+- The rental value of your home, as determined by the Australian Taxation Office. - Your total net household income.

-Rise Community Housing is required to set rent at not more than 74.99% of the full rental value of your home, or 25% of total gross household income plus 100% of your eligible Commonwealth Rent Assistance - whichever is lower.
+Rise Community Housing is required to set rent at not more than 74.99% of the full rental value of your home, or 25% of total net household income plus 100% of the household's eligible Commonwealth Rent Assistance - we charge whichever is lower.